nihalsingh571/nihalsingh571/README.md

 🎓 B.Tech in Computer Science & Engineering (2022–2026) at Lovely Professional University, Punjab

-🌱 Currently working on backend architecture, API security, and CI/CD automation
+🌱 Currently working on Frontend and backend architecture, API security, and DevOps

-🧩 Experienced with Java, Node.js, React, Docker, and AWS
+🧩 Experienced with Java, Node.js, React, Docker, Kubernetes and AWS

 💡 Enthusiastic about AI-powered applications, scalable APIs, and system optimization